Does Childbirth Require Episiotomy?

 Risks of Midline Episiotomy

 Midline episiotomy can be painful and may require a longer recovery time than natural tearing.
-Additionally, studies have shown that routine episiotomies do not prevent severe tears or incontinence and may actually increase the risk of these complications.
+Additionally, studies have shown that routine episiotomies do not prevent severe tears or incontinence and may increase the risk of these complications.

 Mediolateral Episiotomy